judy-n/public-bikes-toronto/README.md

-# public-bikes-toronto
+# Public Bikes Near UofT
-A small website that displays available city bikes near UofT St. George!
+A small animal crossing themed website that displays available city bikes near UofT campus! 🚲

+This website was made as an example project for the UofT Web Dev Club JavaScript workshop.